-WA.gov.au is for people who need to interact with the Government of Western Australia for example: citizens and residents, business owners, and people who want to move to or visit Western Australia.
+WA.gov.au is for people who need to interact with the Government of Western Australia for example: citizens and residents, business owners, public sector employees and people who want to move to or visit Western Australia.

 The information on this website is brought together from a range of government agencies so that you can access government online services and information quickly and easily from a trusted source.
 Using a whole-of-government simple and clear design it complements, rather than replaces, existing service delivery methods such as front counter services.